ghiscoding/angular-validation/readme.md

 <a name="whyuseit"></a>
 Why use angular-validation?
 -----
-Angular-validation was develop with DRY (Don't Repeat Yourself) and simplicity in mind.
+Angular-validation was develop with simplicity and DRY (Don't Repeat Yourself) concept in mind.
 You can transform this:
 ```html
 <input type="text" name="username" ng-model="user.username"